II. Epidemiology

 3. Heat Syncope

-1. Dizziness or fainting immediately after completing Exercise and heat exposure
+1. Dizziness or fainting with heat exposure immediately after completing Exercise or with prolonged standing

 2. Secondary to peripheral vasodilatation and venous pooling with secondary Postural Hypotension